Skip navigation

 A task and finish group (reporting to Research Culture Committee) will develop proposals to promote greater visibility and recognition for staff involved in research who are not in academic roles, building on our work for the Technicians Commitment to which the University is already a signatory.

-We actively seek opportunities to engage in consultations on the development of People, Culture and Environment (PCE) and in the identification of indicators to measure and assess research culture.
+We are actively engaging in consultations on the development of People, Culture and Environment (PCE) and in the identification of indicators to measure and assess research culture.

 For resources on Rejection and Resilience, please follow: